hidetatz/kubecolor/docs/design.md

 ### Goal

-* Users can "specify" if they want kubectl to show the result in colors.
+* Users can "indicate" if they want kubectl to show the result in colors.
 * Applying color never changes the original result.

 ### Non-goal